PerMedCoE/permedcoe_doc/src/03_existing/01_available_building_blocks/available_building_blocks.rst

-Taking output data produced by the `High-throughput mutant analysis` and `Single cell processing` building blocks (i.e. candidate genes and normalised gene expression matrices) as the input, customises the Boolean model according to normalised expression values obtained for genes included in the model.
+Taking output data produced by the `High-throughput mutant analysis` and `Single cell processing` building blocks (i.e. candidate genes and normalised gene expression matrices) as the input, customises the Boolean model according to the normalised expression values obtained for genes included in the model to have patient-specific Boolean models.
 In addition, for each patient, the effect of knocking out each of the candidate genes is evaluated.

 `GitHub repository <https://github.com/PerMedCoE/BuildingBlocks/tree/main/personalize_patient>`__

-PhysiBoss
+PhysiBoSS
 ---------

-Uses PhysiBoSS to perform multiscale simulations corresponding to unmutated (wild type) and mutant models for each patient, computing a predefined number of replicates to control for the stochastic nature of the simulations.
+Uses PhysiBoSS to perform multiscale simulations of the wild type and mutant models for each patient, computing a predefined number of replicates to control for the stochastic nature of the simulations.